-The Guardian, Taliban name all-male Afghan cabinet including minister wanted by FBI, 7 September 2021 enforcement body that was one of the most hated institutions when they last controlled Afghanistan.
-Its main function was the Taliban's interpretation of law." to police extreme Islamic "In his first statement since the Taliban seized power last month, [supreme leader] Akhundzada said Afghanistan's new rulers were committed to all international laws, treaties and commitments not in conflict with Islamic law.
+The Guardian, Taliban name all-male Afghan cabinet including minister wanted by FBI, 7 September 2021

+"The Taliban have also brought back the ministry for promotion of virtue and prevention of vice, a notorious enforcement body that was one of the most hated institutions when they last controlled Afghanistan.
+Its main function was to police the Taliban's extreme interpretation of Islamic law."
+"In his first statement since the Taliban seized power last month, [supreme leader] Akhundzada said Afghanistan's new rulers were committed to all international laws, treaties and commitments not in conflict with Islamic law.
 "In the future, all matters of governance and life in Afghanistan will be regulated by the laws of the holy Sharia," he said."